This Lentil Soup Recipe is thick, hearty, and loaded with veggies and lentils. It’s filling, flavorful, and the ultimate comfort in a bowl.

 Tips For Success

-• Vary the vegetables: Use any veggies you have on hand.
+• Vary the vegetables: Use any veggies you have on hand for this lentil soup recipe.

 • Adjust texture: For a smoother soup, blend 2 cups and mix it back in.